Kitchen Counter Chronicles

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-We made a plan to grow an herbal tea garden and the first of our tea crops are ready to be harvested…chamomile.
+We made a plan to grow an herbal tea garden and the first of our tea crops is ready to be harvested...chamomile.
 I noticed the plant was covered in tiny white and yellow flowers, ready to be plucked.
 I called my daughters into the garden so that I could teach them how to harvest chamomile.

 How to Grow Chamomile